davidtavarez/davidtavarez.github.io/_posts/2020-06-06-sending-grins-using-files-grinplusplus.md

 ![waiting confirmation](https://raw.githubusercontent.com/davidtavarez/davidtavarez.github.io/master/_images/posts/CaptureViaFile008.PNG)

 I know this is a bit tedious, but **Privacy** and **Anonymity** should be preserved at all costs.
-Grin is a pain in the ass for authoritarian goverments, corporations and banks.
+Grin is a pain in the ass for authoritarian governments, corporations and banks.
 Grin is for those who love **Freedom**.